Recently, we hiked Ba Ra Mountain (White Virgin Mountain or Núi Bà Rá in Vietnamese).

-There aren’t any other highlights of the area beside the temple, so you’ll make your way back down via the main road.
+There aren’t any other highlights of the area besides the temple, so you’ll make your way back down via the main road.
 It’s about 3 kilometers (1.9 miles) down the paved road.

 While you may think that the road is boring, there are some photo opportunities along the way.
 We found a random spot with a beautiful landscape view of Binh Phuoc.
 Also, there are some cool trees and plants on the way down the mountain.